icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 module Warehouse
 ```

-A file without a `mode` statement uses the default mode, Slice2.
+A file without a `mode` statement uses the default mode: Slice2.

 The compilation mode of a Slice file determines the types and features you can use in that particular file.
 For example,
-you can define a class in a Slice1 file (a Slice file with `mode = Slice1`), but not in a Slice2 file (a Slice file with
+you can define a `class` type in a Slice1 file (a Slice file with `mode = Slice1`), but not in a Slice2 file (a Slice
-`mode = Slice2`).
-Conversely, you can define an operation with a `stream` parameter in a Slice2 file but not in a Slice1
+file with `mode = Slice2`).
+Conversely, you can define an operation with a `stream` parameter in a Slice2 file but not
-file.
+in a Slice1 file.

 {% callout %}
 As you would expect, the Slice1 feature set is largely equivalent to the feature set of the IDL provided by Ice (the